Highly Intelligent and Affectionate Small Dogs

-Depending on the size of the Poodle crossed with the Golden Retriever, different-sized Goldendoodles will result.
-While size of the grown dog can vary significantly depending on genetic predominance in your puppy, a guide to final adult dog size follows.
-Since all poodles have the “standard” genetic information within their background, dog height can also vary greatly.
+While the size of the grown dog can vary significantly depending on genetic predominance in your puppy, a guide to final adult dog size follows.
+Since all Poodles have the “standard” genetic information within their background, dog height can also vary greatly.

 Standard: Can weigh between 45 pounds to 75 pounds or even up to 100 pounds or more.